NORMAN J. CLEMENT RPH., DDS.,

 DI Albert: Not to my Knowledge.

 Richard Albert’s testimony was a stunningly profound admission of wrongdoing because each and every Black-owned pharmacy business that was raided, had their Federal Control Registration removed and suspended, charged as being a threat to public safety, along with the recommendation for revocation, based on non-existent distance travel laws.
-DI Alberts admission further undermines the of the testimony of DEA Pharmacy expert Donald Sullivan who testified to a limit of 35 miles on January 29, 2020 hearing in the matter of Pronto Pharmacy.
+DI Alberts admission further undermines the testimony of DEA Pharmacy expert Donald Sullivan who testified to a limit of 35 miles on the January 29, 2020 hearing in the matter of Pronto Pharmacy.

 What’s more, striking has been DEA Court tribunals have rubber-stamping the removal of Pharmacy Control Registration on these non-existing laws.
 This practice on the part of DI Albert amounts to the deliberate fabrication of both Search Warrants and Orders to Show Causes against these pharmacies.
 More, importantly these findings support the Academic and Professional Fraud complaint against Donald Sullivan, submitted to the Compliance and Integrity Committee headed by Provost Executive Vice-President Bruce McPherson at The Ohio State University, Columbus, Ohio.